nwy140/GameDevLog/GamePitching/Quick Game Ideas.md

 - design matters more
 - programming is the easy part
 - player experience and the emotions you inflict on to them are important
+- make the game attractive to thw eyes pf the kid

+Fact?
+- young people prefer games with swipe, tap and touch controls without buttons

 **GameJam<GameName>**